-EV battery pack systems are on a declining cost curve, which will eventually make them much cheaper than internal combustion engines.
+EV battery pack systems are on a declining cost curve.

-In 2020, global EV sales totaled 3.2 million.
-Based on Wright’s law and accounting for increased demand at lower prices, global EV sales could be 4X higher in the next four years.
+Last year, global EV sales totaled 3.2 million.
+Based on Wright’s law, global EV sales could be 4X higher in the next four years.

-This means we’re headed to a crossover point, where the cost of producing an EV becomes cheaper than producing an internal combustion engine.
+This means we’re headed to a crossover point.
+The cost of producing an EV will soon become cheaper than producing an internal combustion engine.

 When this happens, you can kiss those gas guzzlers goodbye!